 Major theft crimes are considered felony offenses in Virginia.
 This type of conviction can lead to employment issues, limited housing choices, and restrictions on obtaining security clearances.
-Because of the state’s three strikes rule a felony theft conviction could result in life imprisonment.
+Because of the state’s three-strikes rule, a felony theft conviction could result in life imprisonment.
 Felony theft offenses are classified as grand larceny, robbery, or burglary.
 These offenses range in severity.
 Your criminal defense lawyer can review your charge with you, present likely outcomes for your case, and possible defenses that could successfully mitigate your penalties or have your charges dismissed.

 Grand Larceny in Virginia

 Virginia law defines grand larceny as taking $5 or more directly from a person, or $200 or more indirectly.
 While Virginia has no set statute that defines larceny, it does define larceny through court cases.
-Larceny involves taking property that has intrinsic value from another without their consent with the intent to steal it.
+Larceny involves taking property that has an intrinsic value from another without their consent with the intent to steal it.